cryptpad/blueprints/review/libraries.md

 ## Problem statement

-_If we deploy a new version of CrytPad's encryption schemes, should we use another library?
+_If we deploy a new version of CrytPad's encryption layer, should we use another library?
 And which?_

 ### Requirements